fschn90/nixos/README.md

 # My NixOs config

-personal setup with a flake and home-manager, deploying secrets with sops-nix.
+personal setup with flakes and home-manager, deploying secrets with sops-nix.

 ## TO-DOs: